🏠 Home

 Early MoEs.

-Mixtral MoEs.
-The MoE models from mixtral work well in certain tasks, especially its mixtral-8*7B model.
-The model uses sparse attention mechanism (grouped-query attention and sliding window attention), which we will introduce later when talking about different attention variations.
-Its MoE follows a sparse gating without adding noise. \(\sum_i G(x)_i E_i(x)\), \(G(x) = \text{softmax}(\text{TopK}(xW_g))\). \(E(x)\) stands for switch gated linear unit, where they replaced the FFN in a transformer block with SwiGLU.
+Mistral MoEs.
+The MoE models from Mistral work well on certain tasks, especially the Mixtral-8x7B model.
+The model uses a sparse attention mechanism (grouped-query attention and sliding window attention), which we will introduce later when talking about different attention variations.
+Its MoE follows a sparse gating mechanism without adding noise: \(y = \sum_i G(x)_i E_i(x)\), \(G(x) = \text{softmax}(\text{TopK}(xW_g))\). \(E_i(x)\) is a SwiGLU (Swish-Gated Linear Unit) expert; the FFN in each transformer block is replaced with SwiGLU.
 Basically, they still mix the final linear layers in a transformer block.

 Description of the image